cdfreitag/SNAP/pitch.md

-The Future of Food Assistance Programs in Chicago: Bridging the SNAP Gap
+Bridging the SNAP gap: The Future of Food Assistance Programs in Chicago

  Sara Cooper, Christiana Freitag, Janani Janarthanan, Menatalla Ibrahim